 Join the Signal channel for updates and shared resources: https://shorturl.at/6nnyr

 The Embodied Social Justice Learning Circle exists since November 2024.
 It was initiated by Lo Höckner—a white, non-binary somatic practitioner and choreographer who engages in different forms of activism—and became a participatory space with shared responsibilities and care for the gatherings.
-The Circle grew out of a wish to build frameworks and support systems together that address what suppresses us and to resource through connection.
+The Circle grew out of a wish to collectively build frameworks and support systems that address what suppresses us and to find resources through connection.